 By default, Beaver Builder adopts your theme’s global styles, rather than applying its own styles like Elementor does by default.
 This is a better way of doing things in our opinion.

-When you click on any row or module, you can style it using the various tabs that appear in the popup.
+When you click on any row or module, you can style it using the tabs that appear in the popup.

 Like Elementor, you can use the device icons to apply different styles to different devices.

-And while you can only add CSS classes and IDs to individual elements, Beaver Builder makes it easy to add actual CSS styles at a page-level (just not an element level):
+While you can only add CSS classes and IDs to individual elements, Beaver Builder makes it easy to add actual CSS styles at a page-level (just not an element level):

-Additionally, one unique feature that Beaver Builder has is the option to set custom responsive breakpoints in the global settings (these breakpoints apply to all your Beaver Builder content):
+Additionally, one unique feature that Beaver Builder has is the option to set custom responsive breakpoints in the global settings (these breakpoints apply to all your Beaver Builder content).

 Elementor vs Beaver Builder: Template Functionality